In This Article

 You may talk to your doctor or healthcare providers for exact information on the test’s cost.
 You can also reach out to your health insurance company and the hospital’s billing department.

-Like most blood tests, a lipase test needs a blood sample.
+Like most blood works, a lipase test needs your blood sample.
 Your doctor or other medical professionals can draw your blood in their offices, clinics, or hospital labs.

 Lipase testing often requires fasting.
-You must not consume anything aside from water for at least eight hours prior to your test.4 For emergency conditions needing prompt diagnosis, doctors usually ask that the lipase test be taken even without fasting.
+You must only consume water for at least eight hours prior to your test.4

 Before your test, inform your doctor about any prescribed or over-the-counter (OTC) medications you’re currently taking or recently took.